 Working with foundations and their associated team of basic and clinical researchers to generate custom mouse models with clinical mutations to treat and cure rare disease.

-To make this vision a reality, JAX’s Rare Disease Translational Center was established to understand the molecular underpinnings of disease symptoms, identify pathways that can be targeted therapeutically, and assess the safety and efficacy of candidate drugs and therapies in biologically accurate mouse models of disease.
-Led by Cathleen (Cat) Lutz, Ph.D., MBA, who has decades of experience investigating a wide range of rare diseases, the Center investigates newly diagnosed ultra-rare genetic diseases that affect only a few people worldwide as well as more commonly known conditions such as Duchenne Muscular Dystrophy and Friedreich’s Ataxia.
+To make this vision a reality, JAX's Rare Disease Translational Center was established to understand the molecular underpinnings of disease, pinpoint targetable pathways, and evaluate drug tolerability and efficacy in precise mouse models.
+The Center, led by Cathleen (Cat) Lutz, Ph.D., MBA, who has decades of experience investigating a wide range of rare diseases, investigates newly diagnosed ultra-rare genetic diseases that affect only a few people worldwide, as well as more commonly known conditions such as Amyotrophic Lateral Sclerosis and Friedreich’s Ataxia.

 As diagnostic sequencing advances our knowledge of patient mutations, the need for therapy-focused research grows.
 JAX’s decades of inquiry into mammalian genetics has yielded invaluable knowledge about thousands of genes, as well as what happens biologically when the gene product is lost or changed.
 JAX has formidable genetics expertise and insight, as well as unprecedented resources for interrogating gene function and modeling human genetic diseases in mice.
 The Center can determine if a mouse model for a particular rare disease already exists and use it effectively.
 If no model is available, one can be developed carrying accurate patient-specific mutation(s) in rare disease-associated genes.